 Job rejection can bring on negativity bias

-Research from Case Western Reserve University confirms that as humans we experience “negativity bias” – in other words, we tend to be more impacted by negative events rather than positive or neutral events.
+As humans we can experience “negativity bias” – in other words, we can be more impacted by negative events rather than positive or neutral events.
 This being the case, it can be easy to blow a job rejection out of proportion.

 However, after an initial outpouring of frustration it’s important to let the negativity go.
 Pent-up frustration won’t aid your continuing search for a new job.
 Bear in mind too, if you got as far as the interview stage, you’ve done extremely well.
 Plenty of other candidates would not have progressed that far.

 Most importantly, don’t dismiss the company altogether.
 It is possible you may want to reapply for a job with that employer further down the track so don’t burn any bridges.

 Don’t regard a job rejection as a statement about you personally.
 In the cut and thrust of the commercial world, employers need to make a decision based on the candidate they believe is best suited for the role.

 So, rest assured, it’s unlikely that not getting the job was the result of the hiring manager making a conscious vote against you.
 The greater likelihood is that another candidate’s experience or personality resonated more strongly with the hiring manager.

 A knock back can be especially frustrating if you are unsure about why you were turned down, and it can be worth asking for constructive feedback.

 Not all hiring managers will provide this but a simple phone call or email can potentially give you a clearer idea of why you didn’t receive a job offer.
 There could be a good reason why you were overlooked and it will at least put an end to any nagging doubts you may have.
 If it turns out there are gaps in your skillset, consider enrolling in a course.
 It could give you a real advantage when you apply for other roles.